-Canyons were formed between 1.5 and 2 million years ago.
+The canyons were formed between 1.5 and 2 million years ago.

 At the entrance of the gorge, the only source of water is a perfect place to rest from the long trip before exploring the gorge and discovering its mysteries.
-You cannot miss the bird-eye view onto the river Chu which has made its way through this arid, almost desert landscape.
-With no obvious dwelling and cultural reference, the region could unquestionably be used for filming western or science fiction movies thanks to its red, orange and yellow dry landscape.
+You will be able to see the beautiful river Chu, which somehow has made its way through this arid, almost deserted landscape.
+The region could unquestionably be used for filming western or science fiction movies thanks to its red, orange and yellow dry landscape.